samlawski/codecookies/flask-2-tutorial/09-crud.md

 ### Query one:

-Let's also fix the individual cookie page and with that learn how to get a specific cookie.
+Let's also fix the individual cookie page and, with that, learn how to get a specific cookie.
 To grab an individual record based on it's `id`, you would use this method:

 ```py
 cookie = Cookie.query.get(id)
 ```

-This would be helpful, if the routes wouldn't use a `slug` but instead the `id`.
+This would be helpful if the routes wouldn't use a `slug` but instead the `id`.
 You could change the link on the `cookies` page to this:

 ```html
 <a href="/cookies/{{ cookie.id }}">{{ cookie.name }}</a>